-Commonly, NZ foreign trusts derive all of their income and hold all their assets offshore.
+Commonly, New Zealand foreign trusts derive all of their income and hold all their assets offshore.

-NZ foreign trusts have become very popular with overseas investors and business people.
-At the present time there is believed to be circa 10,000 registered foreign trusts in NZ and the number seems likely to continue to increase.
+New Zealand foreign trusts have become very popular with overseas investors and business people.
+At the present time there is believed to be circa 10,000 registered foreign trusts in New Zealand and the number seems likely to continue to increase.
 This is for a number of reasons, as outlined below.

-For overseas residents (non New Zealanders), however, having a trust in NZ offers additional advantages and particularly good tax advantages.
+For overseas residents (non New Zealanders), however, having a trust in New Zealand offers additional advantages and particularly good tax advantages.

-With the way New Zealand tax law works at time or writing, it is possible to set up a trust in New Zealand and have no tax obligations here.
+With the way New Zealand tax law works at time of writing, it is possible to set up a trust in New Zealand and have no tax obligations here.

-Our tax laws are such that no tax is payable in NZ on trust income or beneficiary distributions as long as:
+Our tax laws are such that no tax is payable in New Zealand on trust income or beneficiary distributions as long as:

-It is the last point that is the most significant ("the trust settlor(s) is not a New Zealand resident").
-Most other countries focus on the residency of the trustees i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
-NZ is unusual in that its focus is on the residency of the settlor(s).
+It is the last point that is the most significant (i.e. the focus on the tax residence of any settlors).
+Most other countries focus on the residency of the trustees, i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
+New Zealand is unusual in that its focus is on the residency of the settlor(s).

 Additionally, because New Zealand doesn't have capital gains tax, any increase in the value of trust assets is normally not taxed here either.

-Furthermore, the way trusts are administered and managed in NZ is considered to be superior, and NZ foreign trusts are perceived to be among the best in the world.
+Furthermore, the way trusts are administered and managed in New Zealand is considered to be superior, and NZ foreign trusts are perceived to be among the best in the world.
 It's worth noting that many countries do not have trusts at all or have different rules surrounding how trusts are handled from a tax, insolvency and matrimonial perspective.
-In many countries trust assets are treated as individual property for the purposes of dealing with creditors, insolvency and matrimonial concerns, In New Zealand trusts are treated as reserved assets for all of the beneficiaries of the trust and protected as such.
+In many countries, trust assets are treated as individual property for the purposes of dealing with creditors, insolvency and matrimonial concerns.
+In New Zealand, trusts are treated as reserved assets for all of the beneficiaries of the trust and protected as such.
 This is not the case in many OECD and other countries.

-Because of its good standing, NZ is not black listed as a "tax haven" country, even though it offers excellent tax advantages like no capital gains taxes.
+Because of its good standing, New Zealand is not black listed as a 'tax haven' country, even though it offers excellent tax advantages like no capital gains taxes.
 This makes establishing a foreign trust a very attractive and low risk option for overseas investors.